Self-driving truck startup Ike raises $52 million

 Still, Ike’s founders aren’t set, or even focused yet, on where it will first deploy commercially.

-“Because our roadmap is measured in years, we’ve got some time to get that right,” Woodrow said.
+“Because our road map is measured in years, we’ve got some time to get that right,” Woodrow said.